dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 Unless specified explicitly otherwise, the ordering of response elements for batch calls is not defined, i.e., is arbitrary.
 The methods, both queries and update calls, that operate on token ids are batch methods that can receive vectors of token ids as input.
 The output of such a method is a vector with records comprising a token id and a response belonging to this token id.
 The ordering of the response elements is undefined.
 This API pattern does not require the caller to correlate the response elements to the input, but the response is self contained.
 For batch calls, the lenght of the output vector may be shorter than that of the input vector, e.g., in case of duplicate token ids in the input and a deduplication being performed by the method's implementation logic.

-### icrc7_metadata
+### icrc7_collection_metadata

 Returns the generic metadata for this ledger.
 The data model for metadata is based on the generic `Value` type, which allows for encoding arbitrarily complex data.

 The elements contained in the metadata depends on the implementation of the ledger.
 Some examples of elements follow in the list below:

+Returns all the collection-level metadata of the NFT collection in a single query.

+The following metadata fields are defined by ICRC-7, starting with general collection-specific metadata fields:
+  * `name : text`: The name of the token.
+  * `symbol : text`: The symbol of the token.
+  * `description : text` (optional): A textual description of the token.
+  * `logo : text` (optional): A logo for the token.
+  * `total_supply : nat`: The current total supply of the token, i.e., the number of tokens in existance.
+  * `supply_cap : nat` (optional): The current maximum supply for the token beyond which minting new tokens is not possible.
+The following are the more technical, implementation-oriented, fields:
-  * `max_approvals_per_token`: The maximum number of active approvals this ledger implementation allows per token.
+  * `max_approvals_per_token : Nat` (optional): The maximum number of active approvals this ledger implementation allows per token.
-  * `max_update_batch_size`: The maximum batch size for update batch calls this ledger implementation supports.
+  * `max_update_batch_size : Nat` (optional): The maximum batch size for update batch calls this ledger implementation supports.

-// FIX anything else we can think of already now?

 ```candid "Type definitions" +=
 // Generic value in accordance with ICRC-3